 Salmon and Steelhead

-We are working to permanently protect places that offer the unique habitat that Idaho’s fish need.
-Several species of salmon and steelhead trout are threatened with extinction.
+Saving Northwest salmon and steelhead from a future of extinction is a formidable task, and we are doing what we can to permanently protect places that offer the unique habitat that Idaho’s fish need.
 Spawning streams that flow into Idaho’s Snake, Salmon and Clearwater Rivers are recognized as some of the most important habitat for promoting the survival of Idaho’s native fish.

 For many years, the removal of the lower Snake River dams has been a primary focus in the debate over how to restore endangered fish populations.
 Although we work with many others — organizations, tribal leaders, agencies, local recreation businesses and fisheries experts — to get closer to the reality of dam removal, we also ensure that forest and rangeland management in the headwater spawning streams protects the clean water and diverse habitat that these fish need.
 As climate change continues to affect water temperatures and the timing of snowmelt, the importance of Idaho’s high-elevation habitat for salmon and steelhead is at a critical impass.
 Although restoring Idaho’s wild fish population has always been an important topic, local business owners, elected officials and residents are recognizing that more direct action needs to happen quickly.
 Help us to directly address declining salmon and steelhead populations in Idaho.